Sparks (band): 1981–1990: the Los Angeles years

+In 1988, they released Interior Design, which did little in the way of reversing the commercial fortunes of the duo, and did not appear on the album charts in the US or the UK.
+The singles "So Important" and "Just Got Back from Heaven" did better, both of which reached the top ten of the Billboard Hot Dance Music/Club Play chart at no. 8 and no. 7 respectively.
+"Just Got Back from Heaven" also appeared on the Hot Dance Music/Maxi-Singles Sales chart at no. 24.

+In 1989, they scored a hit single in France and in Europe with "Singing in the Shower", sung in duet with French pop rock group Les Rita Mitsouko: the single was produced by Tony Visconti.

-Beginning in the late 1980s, Sparks attempted to make the Japanese manga Mai, the Psychic Girl into a musical, with interest from Tim Burton and Carolco Pictures, who purchased the film rights in August 1991.
-Carolco hoped Burton would start production in 1992, but he chose to work on The Nightmare Before Christmas and Ed Wood for Touchstone Pictures.
+Beginning in the late 1980s, Sparks attempted to make the Japanese manga series Mai, the Psychic Girl into a musical, with interest from filmmaker and producer Tim Burton and Carolco Pictures, who purchased the film rights in August 1991.
+Carolco hoped Burton would start production in 1992, but he chose to work on The Nightmare Before Christmas (1993) and Ed Wood (1994) for Touchstone Pictures.
 The option on the film rights eventually expired, and Burton dropped out.
 Francis Ford Coppola later developed the property in the late 1990s.
-In June 2000, Sony Pictures Entertainment started on a different project with Kirk Wong attached to direct.
+In June 2000, Sony Pictures started on a different project with Hong Kong film director Kirk Wong attached to direct.
 By February 2001, a script had been written by Lisa Addario and Joey Syracuse for Sony's Columbia Pictures.
 The release of The Seduction of Ingmar Bergman, a radio musical by Sparks, in August 2009, was informed by the six years the band spent trying to get their Mai, the Psychic Girl produced.
-The album generated new interest, and gained a "second wind", vocalist Russell Mael explained.
+The album generated new interest, and gained a "second wind", lead vocalist Russell Mael explained.
 "The music is all ready and we are hoping that this still might see the light of day."
 On May 18, 2010, Burton expressed renewed interest in adapting the property.